Jerry Brubaker: Personal life

 Brubaker was born in Altoona, Pennsylvania, in 1946 and was an active musician throughout his early years.
 During grade school, he performed in a German band with classmates Terry Detweiler and Allen Gibboney.
 He graduated from the Altoona Area School District in 1964 and received a "Distinguished Alumni Award" from school district in 2006.

-He is married to Virginia (Ginny) Brubaker and currently lives in Estes Park, Colorado.
+He was married to Virginia (Ginny) Brubaker until she died on July 23, 2011.
+He currently lives in Estes Park, Colorado.